Perturbative quantum Monte Carlo method for nuclear physics: SUPPLEMENTAL MATERIAL

+For a complete calculation, we should also include the long-range three-body forces from pion-exchange diagrams.
+However, these terms have only a minor impact on the main computational analysis of this study and so is reserved for future work.
+In $V_{{\rm 2N}}$ and $V_{{\rm 3N}}$, we regulate the single particle momenta instead of the relative Jacobi momenta.
+These forms are more convenient to implement on the lattice but violate Galilean invariance.
+Nevertheless, the leading order Galilean breaking effect occurs at $\mathcal{O}((Q/\Lambda)^{6})$ and will not be considered in the N$^{2}$LO calculations presented here.

-In this section we determine the LECs $B_{i}$, $C_{i}$ and $c_{E}$ by fitting to the low-energy NN phase shifts, mixing angles and triton energy.
+We determine the LECs $B_{i}$, $C_{i}$ and $c_{E}$ by fitting to the low-energy NN phase shifts, mixing angles and triton energy.
 The method is based on Ref.~\cite{Lu2016}.
 We decompose the scattering waves on the lattice into different partial waves, then employ the real and complex auxiliary potentials to extract the asymptotic radial wave functions.
 We follow the conventional procedure for fitting the LECs in the continuum \cite{Epelbaum2005}.
-We first determine the spectroscopic LECs for each partial wave, then the $B_{i}$ and $C_{i}$ can be obtained by solving the linear equations,
+We first determine the spectroscopic LECs for each partial wave, then the $B_{i}$ and $C_{i}$ can be obtained by solving the linear equations.

-where $B_{i}$ and $C_{i}$ denote the spectroscopic LECs for channel $i$.
 In Table \ref{tab:Fitted-LECs-at} we show the fitted LECs at NLO for cutoff $\Lambda=340$ MeV.
-At this order we consider NN scattering up to a relative momentum $P=200$ MeV.
+At this order we consider NN scattering up to a relative momentum $P_{{\rm rel}}=200$ MeV.
 Here we use the lattice unit system $\hbar=c=a=1$ and all LECs are dimensionless.
 In Fig.~\ref{fig:Calculated-phase-shifts} we show the calculated phase shifts.
 The dotted and dash-dotted lines denote the results at LO and NLO, respectively.
 The red dots with error bars are empirical values from the Nijmegen partial wave analysis (NPWA)\cite{Stoks1993} .

-Finally, we determine the three-body coupling constant $c_{E}$ by fitting to the triton energy.
+We determine the three-body coupling constant $c_{E}$ by fitting to the triton energy.
 In Fig.~\ref{fig:Triton-energies-as} we show the triton energy calculated with the NLO interactions with the parameters from Table~\ref{tab:Fitted-LECs-at} as blue circles.
 We find that the experimental triton energy $E(^{3}$H$)=-8.482$~MeV can be reproduced with $c_{E}=0.712$ at infinite volume.
 The corresponding results are shown as red diamonds.
 All results for the triton are obtained by exactly diagonalizing the lattice Hamiltonian using sparse matrix algebra.